stackabletech/druid-opa-authorizer/README.md

-# Druid Opa Authorizer
+# Apache Druid Open Policy Agent (OPA) Authorizer

-A Druid extension to request policy decisions from the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).
+An Apache Druid extension to request policy decisions from [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).

+## Supported Druid versions

+This project was tested against these Druid versions:

+- 0.23.0
+- 24.0.0
+- 26.0.0
+- 27.0.0

 ## Building

-This repository uses maven:
+This repository uses Maven and requires at least Java 11 to build:

-  mvn package
+        mvn clean package

-The packaged zip plugin is located at `target/druid-opa-authorizer-0.3.0.zip`.
+The result of this is a JAR file in the `target` directory.

 ## Installing

-Build the distribution (zip with all the dependencies) and put it all in the extensions directory.
+Copy the JAR file into the `extensions` directory of your Druid installation.

 ## Configuration Settings

 The OPA authorizer is created like so:

         druid.auth.authorizer.myOpaAuth.type=opa
         druid.auth.authorizer.myOpaAuth.opaUri=http://<host>:<port>/v1/data/my/druid/allow

 Then the `myOpaAuth` authorizer needs to be referenced in your authenticator.